odoo/odoo/doc/api_integration.rst

 Pagination
 ''''''''''

-By default a research will return the ids of all records matching the condition, which may be a huge number. ``offset`` and ``limit`` parameters are available to only retrieve a subset of all matched records.
+By default a search will return the ids of all records matching the condition, which may be a huge number. ``offset`` and ``limit`` parameters are available to only retrieve a subset of all matched records.